Anglia Railways: Rolling stock

 Anglia Railways inherited a fleet of Class 86s, Mark 2 carriages, Driving Brake Standard Opens, Class 150s and Class 153s from British Rail.
 As part of the franchise, the fleet of Mark 2 carriages had a complete mechanical and interior refurbishment.
 On 10 June 1998, it unveiled its turquoise and white livery.
 In June 1998, preserved Class 201 unit 1001 commenced an eleven-month lease operating services from Norwich to Great Yarmouth and Lowestoft.

 To meet a franchise commitment to operate two services per hour between London Liverpool Street and Norwich, eight three-car Class 170 Turbostar units were delivered in 1999/2000.
-These units were used on new services from Liverpool Street to Sheringham, Great Yarmouth and Lowestoft, and on London Crosslink services, as well as being hired to GB Railways' Hull Trains subsidiary to work services between London King's Cross and Hull from September 2000.
+These units were used on new services from Liverpool Street to Sheringham, Great Yarmouth and Lowestoft; they were also used on London Crosslink services and, from September 2000, were hired to GB Railways' Hull Trains subsidiary to work services between London King's Cross and Hull.
 Due to late delivery of these units, Class 317s and Class 322s were hired from West Anglia Great Northern for a time.
-A further four two-car Class 170s were delivered in 2002, and were principally used on the new Norwich to Cambridge services.
+A further four two-car Class 170s were delivered in 2002 and were used principally on the new Norwich to Cambridge services.

-Anglia hired a Class 47 from Cotswold Rail from June 2002 as a rescue locomotive and to haul Mark 2 sets on summer Saturday services to Great Yarmouth.
+Anglia hired a Class 47 from Cotswold Rail, from June 2002, as a rescue locomotive and to haul Mark 2 sets on summer Saturday services to Great Yarmouth.

 In July 2002, Anglia hired a Class 90 from Freightliner for a few months with a view to replacing the Class 86s.
 In October 2003, Anglia began operating three Class 90s from English, Welsh & Scottish Railway until the end of the franchise.

 Depot

-Anglia Railway's fleet was maintained at Crown Point TMD.
+Anglia Railways' fleet was maintained at Crown Point TMD in Norwich.